hmeine/ndjson_manip/README.md

 * Add the counterpart of a "packer" that recreates a proper NDJSON file from a directory with unpacked JSON files.
-* (Optionally?)
-Use $ref to get rid of the nested JSON data from their parent files.